AlexanderTheeAustin/ad-account-automation/README.md

 This project was created to reduce manual account setup time and improve consistency during user provisioning.

 ## What It Does
-- Automates parts of Active Directory user creation
+- Automates Active Directory user account creation
-- Reduces repetitive manual entry
+- Reduces repetitive manual input during provisioning
-- Helps standardize account setup
+- Helps standardize account setup across users

 ## Technologies Used
 - PowerShell